shotgunsoftware/tk-core/docs/initializing.rst

 The :class:`ToolkitManager` class allows for run-time handling of Toolkit configurations and removes the traditional step of a project setup.
-Instead, you can launch an engine directly based on a configuration :ref:`Descriptor Uri<descriptor>`.
+Instead, you can launch an engine directly based on a configuration :ref:`Descriptor URI<descriptor>`.
 The manager encapsulates the configuration setup process and makes it easy to create a running instance of Toolkit.
 It allows for several advanced use cases:

 - Bootstrapping via the Toolkit manager does not require anything to be set up or configured in Shotgun.
-No extensive project setup step is required.
+No Toolkit project setup step is required.

-- A setup can be pre-bundled with for example an application plugin, allowing Toolkit to act as a distribution platform.
+- A setup can be pre-bundled with, for example, an application plugin, allowing Toolkit to act as a distribution platform.

-The following example code can for example run inside maya in order to launch Toolkit's default config for a given Shotgun Asset:
+The following example code can for example run inside maya in order to launch Toolkit's default config for an Shotgun Asset:

 .. code-block:: python